UN expert says Myanmar imported $1 billion in arms since coup, much of it from Russia and China - KTVZ

 By Heather Chen, CNN

-(CNN) — Myanmar’s junta has imported at least $1 billion in weapons and military-related equipment since its bloody coup, according to a new UN report which said much of the equipment was coming from individuals and businesses in Russia, China and Singapore.
+(CNN) — Myanmar’s ruling military junta has imported at least $1 billion in weapons and military-related equipment since its bloody coup, according to a new United Nations report which said much of the equipment was coming from individuals and businesses in Russia, China and Singapore.

 Army general Min Aung Hlaing seized power in February 2021, ending Myanmar’s brief experiment with democracy, jailing former leader Aung San Suu Kyi and plunging the impoverished Southeast Asian nation into a raging civil conflict that continues to this day.